phun-ky/phun-ky.github.io/src/assets/posts/2023-09-25-history-of-phun-kynet.md

 Aaand in 2006 I switched the color palette, to red.
 How original.
 A bit more writing, mostly related to gaming, CS and World of Warcraft.
 Hm, still doing music and movie reports apparently.

+_You can actually see more of this version in the [last image of Linux here](/2006/08/09/got-a-new-cat-linux)_

 I remember I created the red doodle in MS Paint. \*cringe\*